castorini/anserini/docs/experiments-covid-doc2query.md

 This document describes various doc2query baselines for the [TREC-COVID Challenge](https://ir.nist.gov/covidSubmit/), which uses the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) from the [Allen Institute for AI](https://allenai.org/).
 Here, we focus on running retrieval experiments; for basic instructions on building Anserini indexes, see [this page](experiments-cord19.md) and for instructions specific to building doc2query expanded Anserini indexes, see [this page](https://github.com/castorini/docTTTTTquery/).

+doc2query describes a family of document expansion techniques:

++ Rodrigo Nogueira, Wei Yang, Jimmy Lin, Kyunghyun Cho.
+[Document Expansion by Query Prediction](https://arxiv.org/abs/1904.08375). _arXiv:1904.08375_.
++ Rodrigo Nogueira and Jimmy Lin.
+[From doc2query to docTTTTTquery](https://cs.uwaterloo.ca/~jimmylin/publications/Nogueira_Lin_2019_docTTTTTquery-v2.pdf).
+December 2019.

+The idea is conceptually simple: prior to indexing, for each document, we use a model to predict queries for which that document will be relevant.
+These predicted queries are then appended to the original document and indexed as usual.

+For CORD-19, these predictions were made using only article title and abstracts with T5 trained on MS MARCO passage date.
+These expansions were then appended to the abstract, full-text, and paragraph index conditions, as described on [this page](experiments-cord19.md).

 ## Round 5

 These are runs that can be easily replicated with Anserini, from pre-built doc2query expanded CORD-19 indexes we have provided (version from 2020/07/16, which is the official corpus used in round 5).